 I wanted to make a barbie house for a long time.
 I remember having a good time as a kid playing and decorating my dollhouse.
 I don’t like the barbie house you can find in stores: too pink, too plastic and too expensive.
 I choose to make a very simple one.
 First, because it was the easiest to build, but also because it’s the most versatile.

-Basically it’s just a few wooden boxes you can assemble the way you want.
+Basically, it’s just a few wooden boxes you can assemble the way you want.
 You can attach them together with big paper clips.
-My kids love to play with, they make a tower, a four-bedroom villa or a condo…I may add some more boxes it the future.
+My kids love to play with, they make a tower, a four-bedroom villa, or a condo…I may add some more boxes in the future.

 It’s made out of plywood but you will only require a few tools.
 Remember that you can ask your hardware store to make the cut for you.

 I will explain to you how to make one room, then you can repeat the process as many times as you like to build the wood dollhouse the size you want.
 You first need to cut the five box sides to build the room:

 - 2 pieces of 22cm x 40cm to make the floor and the roof (8 2/3 x 15 3/4 in.)

 - 2 sidewalls of 34 cm x 21 cm ( 13 1/3 x 8 1/3 in.)